asenarana/Glitch/REFERENCE.md

 ### public void CloseEyes();
 Changes the material of the eye objects in order to create the illusion of closed eyes.

+# Jumper Script
+### public void SetPosition(Vector3 pos);
+__pos:__ desired position to set to the object.

+Sets the position of the jumper object relative to the world.

+### public Vector3 GetPosition();
+Returns the position of the jumper object relative to the world.

+### public void SetRotation(Vector3 rot);
+__rot:__ desired rotation to set to the object

+Sets the rotation of the jumper object as euler angles.

+### public Vector3 GetRotation();
+Returns the rotation of the jumper object as euler angles.

+### public void Fall(float distance, int count);
+__distance:__ amount of distance to move the object on the y-axis in each frame

+__count:__ number of frames to perfom the action

+Triggers the corresponding parameters of the Animator in order to play the animation.
+It also moves the object on the y-axis in negative direction.
+It calls the SetStatus() function of the ControllerScript when the action is done.

+### public void Impact(bool flail)
+__flail:__  toggles between whether the animation includes flail effect or not

+Triggers the corresponding parameters of the Animator in order to play the animation.

 # Lamp Script